jasonhanks/k8v/README.md

 * *brief* - one line per matched resource
 * *wide* - one line per resource including informative details
 * *json* - a JSON formatted list of matching resources that can be processed by other tools that can parse JSON
+* *pickle* - a binary format containing a list of matching resources common in Python

-### Default output
+### Default format

-The default output will show each resource with one line per resource that includes useful information about that resource.
+The default format will show each resource with one line per resource that includes useful information about that resource.
 If the *-a* or *--all-related* parameter is specified then each related resource will show up with indentation to represent a relationship between them.